bahrus/xtal-state/README.md

 But unlike the native history.pushState and history.replaceState methods, xtal-state attempts to preserve what was there already.
 It creates a new empty object {}, then merges the existing state into it, then merges watchedObject into that.
 It uses object.assign to do the merge.

-## Cyclical problems
+## Global State

-What if your application is deeply nested, and some action, somewhere, triggers a change to the history.state, which has a complex cascading effect up and down the component hierarchy?
-How should we handle the order of actions to the change of history.state?
+Although the history.state object is a global object accessible to all, and although it does trigger some events when the user navigates to different views, the ability to subscribe to all history state change events isn't currently available.

-Basically, can we prevent on history state change from spawning other history state changes?
+In contrast, any history changes made via this component emits an event, which, barring any intentional blocking, travels all the way up to the body element of the entire DOM tree.
+Thus a way for a local component to be aware of history state changes anywhere, not just from its descendants, would be to listen for history-state-chaned events on document.body

 ## Install the Polymer-CLI